Signatures of Dipolar Dark Matter on Indirect Detection: DDM theoretical framework or DM annihilation in the early Universe

-For such a thermal particle with a weak-scale mass that annihilates through the $s$-channel, the relative density corresponding to its relic abundance can be inferred from different cosmological observations~\cite{PlanckCollaboration:2018,Kolb:1990,Bertone:2005}.
-In particular, it is well known that the peak-structure of the CMB anisotropies is sensitive to the total amount of DM in the Universe at the time of recombination~\cite{article}.
-Therefore, in accordance with the recent precise measurements of these temperature anisotropies made by Planck the required total amount of cold DM at that epoch must be $\Omega_{cdm} h^2=0.112\pm0.0012$~\cite{PlanckCollaboration:2018}.
+For such a thermal particle with a weak-scale mass that annihilates through the $s$-channel, the relative density corresponding to its relic abundance can be inferred from different cosmological observations~\cite{Planck:2019nip,Kolb:1990,Bertone:2005}.
+In particular, it is well known that the peak-structure of the CMB anisotropies is sensitive to the total amount of DM in the Universe at recombination time~\cite{article}.
+Therefore, in accordance with the recent precise measurements of these temperature anisotropies made by Planck, the required total amount of cold DM at that epoch must be $\Omega_{CDM} h^2=0.1198\pm0.0012$~\cite{Planck:2019nip}.
 Besides, this relative density can be computed through the asymptotic Boltzmann equation governing the thermodynamics of massive DM species during annihilation at the early Universe.
-In this process, as the more efficient is the annihilation process -for larger \sigmav- the smaller would be the left-over of DM after decoupling.
-Thus, this residual quantity is closely related to the thermally-averaged cross-section and bounds to the relative density give rise to constraints on the cross-section via the following relation~\cite{PhysRevD.79.015014,Kolb:1990}
+In this process, as the more efficient is the annihilation process -for larger \sigmav- the smaller would be the left-over DM after decoupling.
+Thus, this residual quantity is closely related to the thermally-averaged cross section and bounds to the relative density that gives rise to constraints on the cross section via the following relation~\cite{PhysRevD.79.015014,Kolb:1990}

 with $v_{rel}$ being the relative velocity.